Wakafs

 1. Basic Features of Wakafs

-More details about wakafs can be found on the website of the Majlis Ugama Islam Singapura (“MUIS”) (i.e. the Islamic Religious Council of Singapore).
+More details about wakafs can be found on the MUIS' website.

 2. Regulation of Wakafs